PeterEriksson/Countries-app-main/README.md

-# 📝 todo-app
+# 📝 REST Countries API with color theme switcher
-Todo app challenge from frontendmentor.io.
+ Challenge from frontendmentor.io.
+ Working with the rest sountries api, info + detailed info about all countries is presented.

 LINK TO CHALLENGE: https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca